beeb/pancaketrade/README.md

 2. Create a file named `.env` next to your docker-compose file and insert your private key: `WALLET_PK=123abc...`
 3. Create a `user_data` folder if it doesn't already exist, and create your `config.yml` file inside (see [previous section](#configuration-file)).
-4. Run the service with `docker-compose up -d` or `docker compose up -d` depending on your docker version.
+4. Run the service with `docker-compose up -d`.

 Note: the bot will create a file for the database named `pancaketrade.db` inside the `user_data` folder on your local machine.
 Do not delete or move that file because it holds all your token configurations and orders data.
 This is the file to back